upswing1/upswing1/README.md

 - 👋 Hi, I’m @upswing1
-- 👀 I’m interested in maui and blazor
+- 👀 I’m interested in .net development Full stack, AI etc
-- 🌱 I’m currently learning .net 8
+- 🌱 I’m currently working on a large project
-- 💞️ I’m looking to collaborate on maui and blazor
+- 💞️ I’m looking to learn the latest in AI
 - 📫 How to reach me jbonlay@hotmail.com

 <!---